 If the broadcast being received is in stereo, then the stereo speaker symbol will be shown.
-Note that stereo audio may be heard via the headphones output and line output only.

-If the currently tuned station has been stored as a preset, then the preset number will also be shown (see page 71).
+If the currently tuned station has been stored as a preset, then the preset number will also be shown (see page 75).

 DAB 12:34

 Heart

-е Bit rate: 128 kbps Codec: MP2 Channels: Joint Stereo
+Bit rate: 128 kbps

-Channels, laint Stares
+Codec: MP2

 Channels: Joint Stereo

-₹16.7